Cashmere Store Banner

 Dinesh Kumar Thapa2024-11-22

 Are you traveling to Nepal and looking for a unique experience in Pokhara?
 There is an amazing opportunity waiting for you that goes beyond sightseeing.
-Yes Helping Hand (YHH) runs "Each One, Teach One" program, which provides tourists experience of making weaving, knitting and painting.
-"Each one Teach one program empowers single mothers and physically challenged individuals, including those who cannot speak or hear.
+Yes Helping Hand (YHH) runs "Each One, Teach One" program, which provides tourists with the experience of making weaving, knitting, and painting.
+"Each One Teach one program empowers single mothers and physically challenged individuals, including those who cannot speak or hear.
 Here, you will learn a skill and hear stories while making a positive impact.

 Why This Program?